darkestb4light/netcap/doc/README.txt

 you can filter this traffic out of the capture file and deal with the traffic separately or discard it altogether.

-netcap processes the learned rules like a firewall.
+Netcap processes the learned rules like a firewall.
 This means as traffic is captured, it is compared against each rule, from top to bottom, until a match is found or until the end of the file.
 If no match is found, netcap treats the traffic as "unknown" and treats it in the same manner as it would